JoTechOfficial/Shadex/README.md

 <p align="center">
-A Better Theme For Discord, Bring A True Dark Mode Experience To Your Eyes
+A Better Theme For Discord, A True Black Theme For Discord
 </p>

 <p align="center">